Nominating and Governance Committee

 - Oversee annual evaluations of the Board, its committees, and Board members, including assessing the contribution and independence of incumbent directors to determine whether to recommend them for reelection to the Board.

-- Develop and recommend to the Board for adoption the Corporate Governance Guidelines and codes of conduct and ethics applicable to the Company, annually review such guidelines, codes of conduct and ethics, recommend changes to the same from time to time as appropriate and oversee and monitor compliance with such guidelines, codes and policies.
+- Develop and recommend to the Board for adoption the Corporate Governance Guidelines and codes of conduct applicable to the Company, annually review such guidelines, codes of conduct, recommend changes to the same from time to time as appropriate and oversee and monitor compliance with such guidelines, codes and policies.

-- Oversee AECOM’s government compliance activities and code of conduct and other compliance and ethics matters.
+- Oversee AECOM's government compliance activities and code of conduct and other compliance matters.

 - Review and recommend to the Board retirement and other tenure policies for directors.